 Review of Sibir icebreaker

 One of the largest Russian icebreaker ships, Sibir is one of the Project 22220 ships (often called LK-60Ya).
-This is a special class of 3 nuclear-powered icebreakers designed and constructed in Russia.
-Being the second in the series, NS Sibir was laid down in May 2015 and expected to enter service in 2019.
-After its completion, this ship is expected to become the world's second biggest and most powerful icebreaker, surpassing the "nuclear cruise ship" 50 Let Pobedy (50 Years of Victory) by length (14 m longer) and width (4 m wider).
+This is a special class of 5 nuclear-powered icebreakers designed and constructed in Russia.
+Being the second in the series, NS Sibir's keel was laid down in May 2015 and entered service in 2019.
+These ships are currently the world's ever-biggest and most powerful icebreakers, surpassing the "nuclear cruise ship" 50 Let Pobedy (50 Years of Victory) by length (14 m longer) and width (4 m wider).

 Negotiations between the Russian companies Atomflot and USC (United Shipbuilding Corporation) have been lengthy.
 In early 2013, the federal government allocated RUB (rubles) 86,1 billion (or ~USD 1,3 billion) for the project.
 Rosatom (also state-owned corporation) insisted that the two ice-breaking ships should have a total building cost of RUB 77,5 billion (~USD 1,2 billion).
 However, the offer was declined by the shipbuilder Baltic Shipyard (aka Baltiisky Yard).
 A second tender with the adjusted shipbuilding price of RUB 84,4 billion was announced in Dec 2013.

 Due to vessel's dual-draft (8,7 m / 10,5 m), Sibir icebreaker's itinerary program is based on Northern Sea Route shipping assistance and includes Arctic Russia sea navigation as well as polar river services.
 The ship's operational regions in the Arctic Ocean includes Barents Sea, Kara Seas, Pechora River, Yenisei River estuary, Ob River (Gulf of Ob).